Effingham County, Georgia: Demographics

-Of the 18,092 households, 43.6% had children under the age of 18 living with them, 60.1% were married couples living together, 12.7% had a female householder with no husband present, 21.8% were non-families, and 17.3% of all households were made up of individuals.
-The average household size was 2.85 and the average family size was 3.22.
-The median age was 35.1 years.

-The median income for a household in the county was $56,903 and the median income for a family was $63,277.
-Males had a median income of $49,646 versus $34,554 for females.
-The per capita income for the county was $23,465.
-About 8.0% of families and 10.3% of the population were below the poverty line, including 13.2% of those under age 18 and 11.6% of those age 65 or over.

-2020 census

 As of the 2020 United States census, there were 64,769 people, 21,172 households, and 15,424 families residing in the county.

 Economy

 In the early years of the 1900s, agriculture was the mainstay of the county economy.
 The chief agricultural products were Irish potatoes and sweet potatoes.
 The county farmers raised so many Irish potatoes in the early 1920s that they were shipped out numerous railroad boxcars, full of potatoes, during the summer months of those years.

 Small businesses, such as the Effingham Canning Company and Potato Barrel manufacturing mills, became big businesses.
 The Effingham Canning Company did not last long.
 It was established in 1918 at the site of the former Savannah Atlanta Railroad Locomotive Repair Shop in Springfield.
 This site today would be located across the road from Georgia Highway Department Maintenance Building on Georgia Highway 21, south of Springfield.
 A later canning company operated in the 1940s at the old elementary school grounds in Springfield.

 In the early 21st century, Effingham County has had unprecedented demand for industrial locations.
 Interest in industrial development has been spurred by the area's high population growth, tremendous growth at the Georgia ports and the ever-growing economy of coastal Georgia.
 Contributors include the military, aerospace industry and a diversified manufacturing base.
 The Savannah area is home to Gulfstream Aerospace and Hunter Army Airfield.

 The Effingham County Industrial Park has announced several new tenants since 2005.
 In 2007 it became the site of EFACEC Group, a Portuguese-based transformer manufacturer for their North and Central America operations.
 The U.S. factory is located in Rincon, Georgia and produces both core and shell technology power transformers.
 Other businesses include the Flint River Services refrigerated storage, ValuePart distribution center, as well as expansions of several existing industries in the park.
 The site is ideally located on a four-lane divided highway only 10 mi from Interstate 95 and within 15 mi of the Georgia Ports, the Savannah International Airport and the historic City of Savannah.